Premier FMCG

 Premier FMCG (Pty) Ltd, commonly referred to as Premier, is a South African food manufacturer.
 The company is headquartered in Waterfall City, Midrand, just north of Johannesburg.
+Founded in 1824, it is one of South Africa's oldest companies.

 Premier owns many well-known South African food brands, including Blue Ribbon, Snowflake, Manhattan, Mister Sweet and Lil-lets.
 The company also has a Lil-Lets sales office in the United Kingdom.

 The company exports food and personal care products from South Africa and the UK to other markets, including countries throughout Africa, the United Kingdom, Ireland, the United States, and the Middle East.

 History

 Premier Milling Company Ltd (sometimes referred to simply as Premier) was established in 1913 by Joffe Marks, as the successor business to Marks & Co (Founded 1890), which began with a single mill at Fordsburg, and quickly expanded to include flour and maize mills in Newtown, the acquisition of Union Flour Mills and the Vereeniging Milling Company (1934) which evolved into Epic Oil Mills and EPOL animal feeds.

 Marks and his nephews of the Jaffee and Bloom families expanded and diversified the business into an industrial giant, becoming the largest industrial food producer in the Southern Hemisphere, and employing as many as 49,000 people.

 As Premier grew, it incorporated more bakeries, mills, product lines and brands.
 In 1964 Premier acquired the South African Milling Company (which originated from Attwell's Bakery, founded in 1820), and added divisions for Pharmaceuticals, Cash & Carry, Retail, Entertainment & Fisheries (See "World Fishing Fleets: An Analysis of Distant-water Fleet Operations Past, Present Future", Nov.
 1993, NOAA).